 Most inpatient units are assigned one or two care coordinators, who may be a registered nurse or a social worker.

-A social worker is present daily, 24 hours.
-A care coordinator is also available in the Emergency Department from 7 a.m. to 11:30 p.m. daily.
+A social worker is present daily, 24 hours a day.
+A care coordinator is also available 11 a.m. to 11 p.m.